S e e w a l d' s A r t G a l l e r y

 Hi folks,

-This story is a bit strange, in a way it has two endings in that one of them YOU get to write; A lady from overseas called me last month.
+This story is a bit strange in that in a way it has two endings - one of them YOU get to write; A lady from overseas called me last month.
 She really wanted to learn how to take great pictures and she said she loved my work.
 She was going to be in the area during my next two-day seminar and then said she takes a lot of pictures of her travels, but most all of them were not worth looking at.
 She wanted to know exactly what I taught!.
 "Well", I told her, "I teach people to ‘see’ as the camera sees, which is NOT how we see, and to ‘think’ as I do, so the work will have a sense of time and place to it, like mine does.
 To create art so your eye stays in the image longer, to eliminate varying distracting elements that will stop folks from un-consciously looking at your art, so you too can create award winners, among a few things".

 It takes me two complete days of fast paced talking and presenting and that there was no way I could tell her 'exactly' all what I taught, per se, as she would actually have to take it to hear all that I teach!